Biker93/azure-aks-kubernetes-masterclass/06-Azure-MySQL-for-AKS-Storage/README.md

 # Use Azure Database for MySQL for AKS Workloads

-## Step-01: Introduction
+## Step-01: Introduction  Lesson 52-Step 01
 - What are the problems with MySQL Pod & Azure Disks?
 - How we are going to solve them using Azure MySQL Database?

-## Step-02: Create Azure Database for MySQL servers
+## Step-02: Create Azure Database for MySQL servers Lesson 53-Step 02
 - Go to Service **Azure Database for MySQL servers**
 - Click on **Add**
 - **Basics**